garrison/vmc/README.md

 * BCS wave function currently only works at half filling and has not yet been wrapped with Cython, or even tested.

+* Projected Fermi sea does not yet use multi-particle moves so does not work at half filling

+* Non-Bravais lattices have never been tested, and may not be fully implemented in the python layer

+* Cylindrical boundary conditions are not supported.
+Also, boundary conditions in python are the reciprocal of their representation in C++, which should be fixed at some point.